AdobeDocs/workfront.it-IT/help/quicksilver/agile/get-started-with-agile-in-workfront/configure-kanban.md

 Puoi configurare i brani del backlog da aggiungere automaticamente alla prima colonna della bacheca [!UICONTROL Kanban] subito dopo aver spostato un elemento da tale colonna.

+You must enable the **Show Backlog** setting on the [!UICONTROL Kanban] board to use this funcitionality.

+Any time a story is moved from the [!UICONTROL In Progress] column into a column on the story board that represents a [!UICONTROL Complete] status (or a status that equates with [!UICONTROL Complete]), the next story from the Backlog column automatically moves to the [!UICONTROL New] column of the [!UICONTROL Kanban Board].

+The next story is the incomplete story with the lowest backlog order number that meets all of the following criteria:

+* It is assigned to the team.
+* Non dispone di una data di completamento effettiva (ovvero, non è ancora completa).
+* Non è già su un Kanban Board.
+* Appartiene a un progetto con uno stato corrente.

+L&#39;ordine di backlog non corrisponde alla priorità. È possibile disporre l&#39;ordine di backlog trascinando i brani nella colonna Backlog.
+La storia in cima al backlog è quella che viene tirata sulla bacheca successiva.

+Per aggiungere automaticamente brani dal backlog alla bacheca [!UICONTROL Kanban]:

 {{step1-to-team}}

 1. Fai clic sull&#39;icona **[!UICONTROL Switch Teams]** ![Switch Teams icon](assets/switch-team-icon.png), quindi seleziona un nuovo team dal menu a discesa o cerca un team nella barra di ricerca.